uhcs2320/hwZero/README.md

 Example 1:

     A person of interest travels 20 minutes each day.
     Meredith travels 1 hour by train to visit Derek.
-However, Derek can visit her in one minute.
+However, Derek can visit her in one minute
     #this line is a comment because it starts with #
     #for example, this comment line contains 1000 minutes but they do not get added anywhere
     Cristina does 4 minutes of yoga on her lunch break; she's done that in the last 3 weeks.